 This recipe is a snap to pull together, and really kind of fun!
 Once you make it, you’ll fall in love with this simple, rewarding technique.

-- Prep the Oven and Filling.
-Preheat the oven to 400°F. In a small bowl, stir the Nutella and salt (for the pastry, not the dip) together with a spoon.
-Set the salted Nutella aside.
+- Prep.
+Preheat the oven to 400°F. In a small bowl, stir the Nutella and salt with a spoon and set aside.

-- Cut the Christmas Tree Shape Out of the Puff Pastry.
-Lay out two sheets of puff pastry on a large piece of parchment paper.
-Place one sheet directly on top of the other, so that your pieces will match when you cut them.
-Next, using a small, sharp knife, lightly score a triangle shape into the dough.
-You may need to score it several times to get a good, even triangle, so do not score it very deeply.
-Once you’re happy with the shape, cut the excess puff pastry away, and set it aside for later use.
+- Cut the Christmas Tree Shape.
+Lay out two puff pastry sheets on a piece of parchment paper.
+Place one sheet directly on top of the other.
+Next, lightly score a triangle shape into the dough.
+Cut the excess puff pastry away and set it aside for later use.

 - Fill the Tree.
-Remove the top triangle of dough, and use a pastry brush or the back of a spoon to spread the salted Nutella on the bottom triangle.
+Remove the top triangle of dough, and use the back of a spoon to spread the salted Nutella on the bottom triangle.
 Leave a small border (about ¼ inch) around the edges.
-Next, lay the other triangle of puff pastry back on top.
+Next, set the other triangle of puff pastry back on top.